spbureau/react-with-spck/README.md

 We continue learning regardless of the hurdles we face.

-NB: Spck does not support function components, so I'm using just class components for this series.
+1: Spck does not support function components, so I'm using just class components for this series.

 Update: Function Component works now.
 I'm glad.

+2: Seems .jsx files aren't working so I'm just going with .js for now.